What is a Licensed Insolvency Practitioner?

-Licensed insolvency practitioners (IPs) are authorised to act in relation to an insolvent individual, partnership or company.
-Most IPs are accountants, insolvency specialists or lawyers working in accountancy or law firms.
+Insolvency practitioners, also known as IP’s, are authorised to act in relation to an insolvent individual, partnership or limited company.
+Licensed practitioners are often either accountants, insolvency specialists, or solicitors working within an accountancy or law firm.

 Insolvency practitioners in the UK must hold a licence and have:

 - Passed the insolvency examinations (JIEB exams);

 - Satisfied an authorising organisation (also known as a regulator) that they are fit and suitable to act as an IP.

 Although their role differs slightly depending on the particular type of procedure, an IP’s basic duties are to realise company assets to the best of his/her capabilities.
 This will involve a number of tasks, including dealing with the company creditors or, in the case of a rescue procedure such as administration, offering advice as to how the company may avoid liquidation altogether.
 Much of their role is investigative, too, as the IP has a legal duty to examine the activities of the company directors to check for the possibility of wrongful or fraudulent activity.

 An insolvency practitioner can manage any of the following procedures within their appropriate roles:

 - Winding up Petitions